 "[EirGrid] commented that the [CBF] is not a singular policy/agreement stitched into a number of aspects such as but not limited to the [SEM] Policy.
-The System
+The System Operators (SONI and EirGrid) Licensing legislation and reciprocal connection agreements between SONI and EirGrid.
+As a result, there is no one policy or relevant document which sets out the exact process to utilise the [CBF].

-58 ECP is of no application in NI.
+60 ECP is of no application in NI.

-59 Again, AWFL seems to be suggesting that SONI devised the overall connection methodology for the AWFL windfarm.
+61 Again, AWFL seems to be suggesting that SONI devised the overall connection methodology for the AWFL windfarm.
 SONI has disputed this.